 24) Scorecard last call / signature: At the end of the each round, an announcement will specifically be made stating "All Scorecards must be in at this time."
 30 seconds after that, any scorecard not returned to the JBT office will be considered abandoned.
 This is so we do not announce a bowler for the semifinals or finals, only to find a better scorecard turned in later, and to remove the ambiguity from that situation.
 Similarly, all scorecards must be signed by both the bowler and another bowler.
-Any scorecard math errors will result in a 5 point deduction per error, regardless if the error helped or hurt the bowler.
+Any scorecard math errors may result in a 5 point deduction per error, regardless if the error helped or hurt the bowler.
 Any errors against the bowler discovered after qualifying or finals scores are announced will not result in that bowler replacing an already announced bowler- this is the point of signing the cards.

 25) Legal delivery: ALL bowlers must declare their dominant hand before starting an individual event.
 Bowlers may NOT switch hands during a tournament, even in the scratch division.
 In previous years, scratch bowlers WERE allowed to switch hands in a good-faith effort to score (i.e., a righty shooting a 2-8-10 lefty).
-This is no longer acceptable (too many people abused the privilege).
+This is no longer acceptable.
 Violations result in a) zero for the frame, and/or b) disqualification.
 Handicap division bowlers also must declare a 'dominant hand' before bowling (dominant hand is defined as the hand in which a- the fingers of which are in the ball, and/or b) the shoulder by which the delivery passes by).
 Bowlers who are able to bowl with either hand must notify tournament officials of which dominant hand is being used, so that separate averages (and points) can be kept for either hand.
 "Two-handed" bowling, which is perfectly legal, must adhere to the same 'dominant hand' rules.
 Young bowlers doing literal 'two hand' bowling' (i.e. no fingers at all in an undrilled ball) may be required to establish a new average when graduating to a fingers-in release.

 25a) Equipment: All rules regarding equipment legality, drilling legality, surface legality, etc. follow the USBC rulebook unless otherwise posted (i.e. no abrasive surface surface changes mid-squad), balls must be drilled (and gripped) to pass all specifications (including the new specifications regarding two-hander no thumb deliveries), etc. Please see a director if you have any questions regarding your equipment.